A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Numerical case studies

 For this example, the distributed cutting-surface consensus algorithm terminates after eight iterations.
-Figure \ref{fig3} shows the iterative process of Algorithm 1, from which it can be seen that with the iteration of Algorithm 1, the global objective $F\!=\!\sum^m_{i=1}f_i(z^k_i)$ converges to the optimal value $F^*$ of the problem (26).
-Note that in the first three iterations of Algorithm 1, since there exists at least an agent $i\in\mathcal{V}$ that fails to execute Step 6 in Algorithm \ref{alg:DRCP}, its candidate point $z^k_i$ satisfies $\Vert z^k_i\Vert\!=\!\Vert z^0_i\Vert\!=\!+\infty$.
+Figure \ref{fig3} illustrates the global objective value $F\!=\!\sum^m_{i=1}f_i(z^k_i)$ at different iterations of Algorithm \ref{alg:DRCP}, from which it can be seen that the global objective $F$ converges to the optimal value $F^*$ of the problem (\ref{npf_1}) as the iterations progress.
+Note that in the first three iterations of Algorithm \ref{alg:DRCP}, since there exists at least an agent $i\in\mathcal{V}$ that fails to execute Step 13 in Algorithm \ref{alg:DRCP}, its candidate point $z^k_i$ satisfies $\Vert z^k_i\Vert\!=\!\Vert z^0_i\Vert\!=\!+\infty$.
 Therefore, we have $\sum^m_{i=1}f_i(z^k_i)=+\infty$.

 In addition, we discuss the iterative process of the DPG algorithm when the local constraints $\mathcal{F}^k_i$ of all agents in the (${\rm ADRCP^k}$) are nonempty.
-Figure \ref{fig4} presents that the DPG algorithm reaches convergence when the (${\rm ADRCP^k}$) is solvable, i.e. $\mathcal{F}^k=\cap^m_{i=1}\mathcal{F}^k_i\neq\emptyset$.
-Figure \ref{fig5} illustrates that the DPG algorithm fails to reach consensus and optimality when the (${\rm ADRCP^k}$) is unsolvable, i.e. $\mathcal{F}^k=\emptyset$.
-As described in Section \ref{sec:Distributed Cutting-Surface Consensus Algorithm}, to ensure finite-time termination of Algorithm 1, we set the maximum number of time slots $T=10^7$ to force the termination of the DPG algorithm for this situation.
+Figure \ref{fig4} presents that the DPG algorithm reaches convergence when the (${\rm ADRCP^k}$) is feasible, i.e. $\mathcal{F}^k=\bigcap^m_{i=1}\mathcal{F}^k_i\neq\emptyset$.
+Figure \ref{fig5} illustrates that the DPG algorithm fails to reach consensus when the (${\rm ADRCP^k}$) is infeasible, i.e. $\mathcal{F}^k=\emptyset$.
+As described in Section \ref{sec:Algorithm Development and Analysis}, to ensure finite-time termination of Algorithm \ref{alg:DRCP}, we set the maximum iteration time $T=10^7$ to force the termination of the DPG algorithm for this situation.